MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/icon-theme-color.md

 ---
 # Define icons and a theme color

-Unlike websites, PWAs that are installed on Windows can be customized in the way they appear in the operating system (OS).
+PWAs that are installed on Windows can be customized in the way they appear in the operating system (OS).
 A PWA can define a set of icons and a theme color for the title bar.

 <!-- ====================================================================== -->